1ndy/cfixer/README.md

 # cfixer
-A perl script to reformt code written by Tom
+A perl script to reformat code written by Tom

 This script reformats code written by Tom to a format I prefer.
 Things it fixes:
 * moves single line brace up one line